HASATD/good-problems/README.md

 - Others

 - Please do try doing the questions on your own first :). cheers!
-- Solve the questions in order 1->2->3 ... if you are a beginner.
+- Solve the questions in the order 1->2->3 ... if you are a beginner.